Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "What's the matter, Francis?"
 Ricard said, reaching back and putting his glass on the windowsill behind them.
 "You can tell me about your thoughts."

 "Patricia could have sold our childhood home and I wouldn't have been at all involved.
 I would never have seen this place again."
 A moth fluttered past them both, enthralled by the dim porch lights.
+"She even asked me to be a part of it and I declined.
+What was I thinking?"

 "We've been over this, love," Ricard said.
 "You can't blame yourself for things that are out of your control.
 It wasn't your fault.
 None of it."

 "It doesn't always feel that way to me."

-"That doesn't mean that those thoughts are true."
+"That doesn't mean that those thoughts are any more true," Ricard said.
+His eyes wandered to the open trunk of the car in the driveway.
+He wanted to refill both their glasses, but this seemed an inopportune moment.
+"I know how this goes.
+You blame yourself for working too hard, and then you bury yourself in more work to stop those feelings."
+Francis looked up at him and began to answer, but Ricard cut him off.
+"I'm not calling you out just to be unpleasant, I'm trying to get you to understand that this guilt isn't helping anyone."

 -skip-